 Carla was on her way!

-“I had no problem travelling two hours to school on buses and trains in the heat, rain or snow.
+“I had no problem traveling two hours to school on buses and trains in the heat, rain, or snow.
 Snow days had not been invented then.
-For my parents a snow day meant you got up and left the house an extra hour early to ensure you got there on time!
-My day started at 5:00 am and usually ended 11:00 pm on school days.
+For my parents, a snow day meant you got up and left the house an extra hour early to ensure you got there on time!
+My day started at 5:00 am and usually ended at 11:00 pm on school days.
 I started out as a ballet major and then switched to the modern department.
 I loved everything about my school.
-The people, the energy and the passion we all had, because I loved knowing this was what I wanted to do as a career.
+The people, the energy, and the passion we all had because I loved knowing this was what I wanted to do as a career.
 To be able to have a career that you really loved was important to me because we spend a lot of our time at work.
-I was clear that, dance, acting and singing was how I wanted to make a living.”
+It was clear that dance, acting, and singing was how I wanted to make a living.”

 Shortly after starting her freshman year at Performing Arts High School, she auditioned for a scholarship to The Joffrey School of Ballet and The Alvin Ailey School at the same time.
 Both organizations gave her a full ride to their programs so after school she would alternate the two and would usually return home around 10:00 pm at night.
 In two hours, Carla had to do homework eat and get to sleep to start her 5:00 am day all over again.

-“That discipline and dedication was completely normal to me.”
+“That discipline and dedication were completely normal to me.”

 “Because I was so young, I was allowed to “hang out” with Michael Jackson on the set.
 We played cards (go fish) and jacks between shots.
 “He really was a sweetheart and quite a kid like me!
 We had night shoot so I would go to school, and then to class, and then to the set where my mom would meet me to travel me home in the “wee” hours.”